 “They didn’t even want me thinking about a bike.
 As far as the kids in Baltimore.
 I did meet some kids.
 It was great to have the imagery of it, just because we were filming in the environment, so it was great to have that first person sort of reference,” Winston said.
 “But I felt like all the visual research was really in my own life, knowing my cousins that come from similar communities, and being able to base a lot of Mouse and his mindset off of that.
 I saw a commonality there and a familiarity.
 It was great to be able to add flesh and life to that.”

 Watch the interview with the cast and crew of “Charm City Kings” above.
-Sony Pictures Classics is releasing the film in theaters on April 17.
+The film debuts on HBO Max on Oct.
+8.